Table of Contents

 Conventional MRI is usually used to visualize the tumors and sometimes characterize them.
 Chemical-shift MRI has been found to be superior in the differentiation between malignant thymic neoplasia and thymic hyperplasia compared to other imaging modalities.
 Diffusion-weighted MRI has been also used for the evaluation of mediastinal masses.

 These benign tumors are typically found in the anterior mediastinum.
 A lipoma typically shows homogenous attenuation on a computed tomography scan with an attenuation value of -100 HU (fat attenuation).
-Malignant liposarcoma is usually heterogenous on CT and MRI.
+Malignant liposarcoma is usually heterogeneous on CT and MRI.
 A malignant liposarcoma is typically found in the posterior compartment of the mediastinum.

 A lipoma might be confined to the thymus, known as a thymolipoma.
-These rare benign tumors are typically seen in young adults.
+These are benign tumors are typically seen in young adults.
 Thymolipomas have been linked to an increased risk of myasthenia gravis and Graves’ disease.
-A computed tomography scan typically reveals a well-encapsulated tumor within the thymus that consists of 50 to 70 % of fat.
+A computed tomography scan typically reveals a well-encapsulated tumor within the thymus that consists of 50 to 70 % fat.
 Fibrous septa within the mass might be appreciated on MRI.